Preparing for Your Trip

 The Channel Islands National Park does not permit any food service on the islands, so please bring your own lunch and snacks (please do not bring glass).
 There will be no where to purchase food once you are on the island.
-If you’d like a high-quality, prepped meal delivered to the harbor on the morning of your tour, we highly recommend Channel Islands Provisioners.
 However, our Painted Cave Tour does include breakfast and lunch as part of the charter boat ride to the islands.

 Is there drinkable water on the island?

-Yes, there is potable water in the Scorpion Ranch campground on Santa Cruz Island and the Water Canyon campground on Santa Rosa Island, but we recommend that you bring enough drinking water for the whole day.
+No, water is not available at Prisoners Harbor and guests should bring 1/2 gallon of water per person.
+There is potable water in the Scorpion Ranch campground (which is currently closed) and the Water Canyon campground on Santa Rosa Island, but we recommend that you bring enough drinking water for the whole day.
 There is no water available on Anacapa Island.

 How long is the boat ride across the Channel?